Before gluten-free and soaked grains became common words in our household, we ate the typical American breakfast:

 1/2 c. buckwheat

 1/2 c. raisins (dates or other dried fruits)

 3 c. warm water (this is in addition to the water listed above)

 1. Before you go to bed, roll your oats.
 We use the Marga oat roller.
 Rolling your oats is very easy.
 Simply fill the hopper with whole oat groats . . .and within a few turns you have nutritious, chewy oat flakes.

 2. Combine 3 c. warm water, homemade yogurt, rolled oats, millet, and buckwheat in a glass bowl.
 Cover with a lid and let sit out overnight at room temperature.
-(The dark black grains are buckwheat.
-We sometimes buy them unhulled so we can sprout them.
-They’re safe to eat with the hulls on them.)
 This needs to soak at least 7 hours and can be as long as 24 hours.
 If you are a night owl like me, prepare this a few hours before you go to bed

 3. In the morning, pour the mixture into a large, heavy pan.
 I use cast iron – and if your pans are in desperate need of a good seasoning like mine are in this photo, you can read the instructions here.
 Add the dried fruit, nuts – if you’re using them, and the additional 3 c. warm water.

 4. Heat to a boil.
 Reduce heat and stir occasionally until thick and creamy.
 You may add any optional ingredients to your taste.
 We usually add coconut and cinnamon with a sprinkling of stevia.
 YUMMY!